C++ Recursion - C++ Programming Tutorial

 C++ Recursion

-In C++, a recursive function is a function that calls itself directly or indirectly within the same function.
-It must contain at least one base class and a recursive condition.
-The base case helps to terminate the condition once it is completed.
-On the other hand, the recursive condition helps in the repetition of the code.
-In C++ , the recursive function will continue to loop until the base case is not satisfied.
+In C++, a recursive function refers to a function that invokes itself either directly or indirectly within its own body.
+It is a requirement for the function to have a minimum of one base case and a recursive condition.
+The purpose of the base case is to stop the recursion once a certain condition is met.
+Conversely, the recursive condition facilitates the repetitive nature of the code.
+In the context of C++, the recursive function will iterate until the base case is met.

 Syntax